Supporting best practice postvention in every workplace.

 Suicide Aware addresses these challenges and improves organisational preparedness, practice and supports.

-Suicide Aware uses a collaborative process to understand your organisational context.
+Suicide Aware uses a three-phase approach to best fit your organisational context and needs:

 - Staff induction

 - Staff supports - peer and supervisory models

 - Localised referral networks and supports